tiiuae/ghaf/docs/src/scs/sbom.md

 ## SBOM Tooling in Ghaf

 Ghaf is based on Nix, therefore, the selected SBOM tooling needs to support creating SBOMs for nix artifacts.
-As part of the Ghaf project, we have created the sbomnix tool to support SBOM generation for Ghaf and, more generally, for any nix targets.
+As part of the Ghaf project, we have created the sbomnix tool to support SBOM generation for Ghaf and, more generally, for any Nix-based targets.
 For more details on the SBOM tooling in Ghaf, see [sbomnix](https://github.com/tiiuae/sbomnix#sbomnix) and [nixgraph](https://github.com/tiiuae/sbomnix/blob/main/doc/nixgraph.md#nixgraph). sbomnix supports [CycloneDX](https://cyclonedx.org/specification/overview/) as well as [SPDX](https://spdx.dev/specifications/) SBOM specification.

 ## References